 Each semester participating MSN specialties will offer an internal competitive admission application option for current ABSN students in at least their third semester, or DUSON alumni who have successfully completed the ABSN program within the last three semesters.
 This option provides for an internal competitive application review, but does not guarantee admission.
 Those requesting early decision considerations must have a minimum cumulative DUSON GPA of 3.0 or higher in the ABSN program and submit the materials as listed on the Early Decision Application.
+Consult the ABSN-MSN Early Decision Option webpage for application deadlines and additional information about the application process.

-Admission offered through the Early Decision Option will be contingent upon successfully meeting the full admission requirements of the program including successful completion of the ABSN program, RN licensure, and practice requirements that may apply.
+Admission offered through the ABSN-MSN Early Decision Option will be contingent upon successfully meeting the full admission requirements of the program including successful completion of the ABSN program, RN licensure, and practice requirements that may apply.